Messi delivers as Argentina scrape through to World Cup"s last 16

 For the next 20 minutes, he was purring.
 There was a deft flick behind his leg on the touchline to Banega.
 There was a defence-splitting pass for Gonzalo Higuain that Uzoho just managed to intercept.

-But Argentina lost momentum towards the end of the first half and when Victor Moses slid home a penalty after the frantic Mascherano pulled down Leon Balogun, Messi lost his way too.
+But Argentina lost momentum towards the end of the first half and when Victor Moses slid home a penalty after the frantic Mascherano pulled down Leon Balogun, Messi faded too.

 He drifted in from the right flank where he had earlier got so much joy and began collecting the ball from deep.
 One sideways pass was cut out and almost sprung a Nigeria counter-attack.
 Another weaving run was quickly surrounded by a sea of green shirts.